 - Part A: Known as hospital insurance, this Medicare coverage is for inpatient hospital stays, skilled nursing facility care, some home health care services and hospice care.

 - Part B: This is medical insurance that covers certain doctors’ services, outpatient care, medical supplies, and preventive services.

 - Part D: This adds prescription drug coverage to Part A and Part B (known as Original Medicare), as well as certain Medicare cost plans and Medicare Advantage plans.5

 Offered by private health insurance companies that contract with Medicare, Medicare Advantage (MA) plans provide the same Part A and Part B coverage available in Original Medicare.
 Most include prescription drug coverage through Medicare Part D. The most common types of MA plans are health maintenance organization (HMO), preferred provider organization (PPO), private fee-for-service (PFFS), and special needs plans (SNP).6

 As with Original Medicare, Medicare Advantage plans can’t charge you more for preexisting conditions.
-Because they are offered by private insurance companies, basic costs for MA plans will vary by plan.7 In addition, you can’t be denied MA coverage based on preexisting conditions.
+Because they are offered by private insurance companies, basic costs for Medicare Advantage plans will vary by plan.7 In addition, you can’t be denied coverage based on preexisting conditions.